-InQuizitive is adaptive learning.
-If you know all of the answers, you should finish in about 20-25 minutes but if you guess and give incorrect answers, the program will add questions so it will take you longer.
+InQuizitive is adaptive learning and the time is set for 20 minutes.
+If you know all of the answers, you should finish in about that amount of time but if you guess and give incorrect answers, the program will add questions so it will take you longer than the 20 minutes.
 It is also recommended that you do the InQuizitive for a chapter before you take the quiz for that chapter to help prepare you for the quizzes.